arts-and-media

 Midjourney Can Make a Beautiful Image.
 It Cannot Make a Beautiful Campaign.

 The explosion of AI image generation has sent shockwaves through the creative industry.
-Tools like Midjourney, DALL-E, and Stable Diffusion can produce stunning visuals from text prompts in seconds.
+Tools like Midjourney, DALL-E, Stable Diffusion, and Adobe Firefly can produce stunning visuals from text prompts in seconds.
 For art directors -- the professionals who formulate design concepts and direct visual storytelling across advertising, film, publishing, and digital media -- this technology has fundamentally changed the production pipeline.
 But it has not changed who decides what gets made, why, and for whom.

 Art directors currently show an overall AI exposure of 58% with an automation risk of 44% [Fact].
 By 2028, those numbers are projected to reach 75% and 56% respectively [Estimate].
 These are significant figures that place art direction in the "high exposure" tier, but the classification remains firmly "augment" rather than "replace" [Fact].
 The reason reveals something important about the nature of creative leadership.